Executive Management Visa Sponsorship Jobs in South Carolina

 Which visa types are most common for executive management roles in South Carolina?

-The H-1B is the most common visa for executive management roles requiring a bachelor's degree or higher in a specific specialty field.
+The H-1B visa is the most common visa for executive management roles requiring a bachelor's degree or higher in a specific specialty field.
 The L-1A is frequently used for intracompany transferees moving into managerial or executive positions within multinational firms, such as those in Spartanburg's automotive supply chain.
 The O-1A applies to individuals with extraordinary achievement in business or management.

 Which cities in South Carolina have the most executive management sponsorship jobs?